-In 2013-14 the Office's complaint resolution services were accessed by people from a diverse range of backgrounds, comparable to the Western Australian population.
-In particular, for people whose complaints were finalised in 2013-14:
+In 2014-15, the Office's complaint resolution services were accessed by people from a diverse range of backgrounds, comparable to the Western Australian population.
+In particular, for people whose complaints were received in 2014-15:

-- 11% of people identified as Aboriginal, compared to 3% of the population; - 35% of people were born overseas compared to 31% of the population; and - 22% of people were born in a country where English is not the main language, compared to 14% of the population.
+- 9.7% of people identified as Aboriginal, compared to 3.6% of the population; - 33% of people were born overseas compared to 31% of the population; and - 19% of people were born in a country where English is not the main language, compared to 15% of the population.